Willamette Valley AVA

-Willamette Valley (/wᵻˈlæmᵻt/ wi-LAM-it) is an American Viticultural Area (AVA) which lies in the Willamette Valley of Oregon.
-The AVA is the wine growing region which encompasses the drainage basin of the Willamette River.
-It stretches from the Columbia River in the north to just south of Eugene in the south, where the Willamette Valley ends; and from the Oregon Coast Range in the west to the Cascade Mountains in the east.
-At 5360 sqmi, it is the largest AVA in the state, and contains most of the state's wineries; approximately 908 as of 2021.

-The AVA was established by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury on January 3, 1984 after reviewing the petition submitted by Mr. David B. Adelsheim, Chairman, Appellation Committee, Oregon Winegrowers Association, and owner of Adelsheim Vineyard, proposing a viticultural area in northwest Oregon, as part of the Willamette River Basin, to be known as "Willamette Valley."
+Willamette Valley (/wᵻˈlæmᵻt/ wil-LAM-et) is an American Viticultural Area (AVA) located in the vast Willamette Valley landform of Oregon.
+The appellation is the wine growing region which encompasses the drainage basin of the Willamette River.
+It stretches on a north-south axis from the Columbia River to just south of Eugene where the Willamette Valley ends; and from the Oregon Coast Range due east to the Cascade Mountains.
+This region grew to fame after Eyrie Vineyard, the first vineyard in Willamette, received international recognition at the Wine Olympics of 1979.
+This competition featured 330 different wines.
+The 1975 Eyrie Pinot Noir Reserve attracted attention by placing 10th among Pinots bringing attention to the previously unknown region.
+With 4 years later being established as the nation's 55^{th} and Oregon’s initial wine appellation on December 1, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury, after reviewing the petition submitted by Mr. David B. Adelsheim, chairman, Appellation Committee, Oregon Winegrowers Association, and owner of Adelsheim Vineyard, proposing a viticultural area in northwest Oregon, as part of the Willamette River Basin, to be known as "Willamette Valley."

-Since then, ten distinctly featured areas, referred as "sub-AVA" or "sub-appellation", were recognized within the Willamette Valley AVA, with nine of them in the northern region and the Lower Long Tom AVA in the southern.
+The 5360 sqmi Willamette Valley is the largest AVA in the state, and contains most of the state's wineries, approximately 736, and vineyards, about 900, cultivating about 27202 acre under vine, as of 2025..
+Since its designation in 1983, eleven distinctly featured appellations, referred as "sub-AVA" or "sub-appellation", were established within the valley landform, with nine of them in the northern region and the Lower Long Tom AVA in the southern.
 The Willamette Valley has a cool, moist climate, and is recognized worldwide for its Pinot noir.

-Although not officially recognized, many wine connoisseurs further define the Willamette Valley into northern and southern regions with the demarcation being the latitude of Salem (approximately 45° north).
+Although not officially defined, many wine connoisseurs segment the Willamette Valley into northern and southern regions with the demarcation at the latitude of Salem (approximately 45° north).